Listen to this blog post

 4. Nutrition Resolutions

 Clean out all cabinets and refrigerator to start with a clean slate.
 Try new recipes and incorporate more fruits and vegetables into your diet.
-Check out this old post to help.
+Check out this old post to help provide proper nutrition.

 5. Sleep Resolutions